Bella Thorne Promotes New Clothing Line Filthy Fangs, Featuring Thongs, Undies, And More

 “Omg im in love.
 Im so proud of youu!
 Build that brand mamazzz!
 Yesss,” another fan wrote.

 Later posts from Thorne include other pieces from her collection including a tie-dye shirt that reads “I’m cute” in dripping letters as well as pink underwear with the same saying.
-In one of the recent posts, Bella proudly announces that she and her sister, Dani, are going to make some hand-made pieces and also directs fans to the link in her bio, which contains her website URL.
+In one of the recent posts, Bella proudly announces that she and her sister, Dani, are going to make some hand-made pieces and she also directs fans to the link in her bio, which contains her website URL.

 When fans go to the website, they are greeted by a photo of Thorne standing in front of an array of purple flowers, rocking a black hooded sweatshirt with a pink graphic of a mouth that reads “Filthy Fangs.”
 There are a wide array of items for purchase on the site, including t-shirts, lighters, long sleeved tees, underwear, and even lip balm.
 Regular t-shirts will set customers back $40 while custom shirts and sweatshirts cost $100.
 Thongs retail for $12 and the cheapest item on the site is lip balm, which costs $4.